SoniaZaldana/covid19-reporting/README.md

 ```
 Note that the tests will fail and this is expected because there are no tests written yet.
 As discussed with the client, there is no testing component for this milestone.
 Make sure the container from the build above is still running when you run this script.

+## Best Practices for Development
+- Before working on a task, pull the latest updates from the `develop` branch
+- To work on a task, create a branch off of `develop` and do all your work in that branch
+- When you are completed your task and ready to merge it into `develop`, create a pull request and request review from everybody in the group
+- Once the pull request has gotten at least one approval, you can squash and merge it into the `develop` branch
+- The `main` branch should only be updated with the `develop` branch when enough work has been done in the `develop` branch to warrant a new release